Socialist Left Party: Parliamentary elections

-In the parliamentary elections in Norway, the Socialist Left Party holds the position as the seventh-largest party in Norway, behind the Labour Party, the Conservative Party, the Progress Party, the Christian Democratic Party, the Centre Party, and the Liberal Party.
-Their popularity initially declined from levels achieved by the Socialist Electoral League.
-Their seat count rose to its peak after the 2001 Norwegian parliamentary election; this election also marked the Socialist Left's largest voter count, with 12.5% of the national vote.
+In the parliamentary elections in Norway, the Socialist Left Party is the seventh-largest party in Norway, behind the Labour Party, the Conservative Party, the Progress Party, the Christian Democratic Party, the Centre Party, and the Liberal Party.
+Its popularity initially declined from levels achieved by the Socialist Electoral League.
+Its seat count rose to its peak after the 2001 Norwegian parliamentary election; this election also marked the Socialist Left's largest voter count, with 12.5% of the national vote.

 When the Socialist Electoral League was founded in the early 1970s, the party won voters from the Labour Party, which ruled as a majority government.
 Early speculation said that the Labour Party had lost 100,000 votes to the Socialist Electoral League.
 In the 1973 Norwegian parliamentary election, the party gained 16 seats in Storting.
 After the unification process was finished, the party's voter base collapsed, falling to 4.2% of the national vote in the 1977 Norwegian parliamentary election, and earned only two seats in parliament.
 In the 1989 Norwegian parliamentary election, the Socialist Left gathered 10.1% of the national vote, falling back again after the 1997 Norwegian parliamentary election.

 After having what many described as a bad election, the Labour Party lost many of its voters to the Socialist Left in 2001, with the Socialist Left increasing from 6% to 12.5% of the national vote, again becoming the fourth largest party in the country.
 In the 2005 Norwegian parliamentary election, the party gathered 8.8% of the vote; this further decreased in the 2009 Norwegian parliamentary election, when the Socialist Left gathered 6.2% of the vote; and again in the 2013 Norwegian parliamentary election, when it gathered 4.1%, 1,600 votes away from falling under the election threshold.
 The Socialist Left Party bounced back in the mid-2010s, making gains in the 2017 Norwegian parliamentary election, and contributing to the big left-wing opposition win in the 2021 Norwegian parliamentary election.